Packers remain unbeaten with 27-16 win over Broncos

 Mason Crosby put the Packers ahead on a 42-yard field goal with 11:19 to go in the first half.
 The Broncos answered about 8 minutes later with a field goal of their own.

 Green Bay’s new-look defense continued its impressive start to the season.
-After a sack by Za’Darius Smith, his second of the year, fellow newcomer Smith followed with one of his three sacks.
+After a sack by Za’Darius Smith, who finished the day with two, fellow newcomer Smith followed with one of his three sacks.
 Flacco coughed up the ball and Rashan Gary recovered it at the Broncos 5.
-Jones ran it in and Green Bay took a 17-10 lead into the locker room.
-Jones has recorded a rushing touchdown in five straight home games.
+Jones ran it in from the 7 and Green Bay took a 17-10 lead into the locker room.

+“Man, that’s the goal we aim for every week, is to be the best we can be and to be the best defense out there in the NFL,” Smith said.
+“So, yeah, we’re turning into the best defense.
+I’m confident in these guys.”

 Packers cornerback Jaire Alexander opened the third quarter by recording his first career forced fumble and fumble recovery after stripping Noah Fant on a 4-yard completion.
 Green Bay took advantage as Rodgers hit fullback Danny Vitale for a 27-yard gain that put the ball on the 1 before Jones ran it in for his second touchdown to make it 24-10.
 It was Jones’ second career multi-touchdown game.
 The third-year running back also had two rushing touchdowns last season against the Dolphins.